 According to Bob’s Red Mill, coconut flour is made from the center of the coconut, dried and made into a powder leading to a gluten free flour.
 It is lighter than almond flour which lends it to be great for baking.

-Putting avocados in brownies is an excellent substitute for butter.
-You can take out 100% of the butter, like I did, or you can leave a tablespoon or two of butter in the batter.
-When you leave a little, it helps folks who might want to slowly transition to the avocado.
+Putting avocados in brownies is an excellent substitute for butter and oil.
+You can take out 100% of the butter, like I did, or you can leave a tablespoon or two in the batter.
 If you are planning on mixing the butter and avocado, it is a 1:1 ratio.
 So, for every tablespoon of avocado you remove, add in a tablespoon of butter.

 According to California Avocado Direct, avocados are significantly lower in calories and fat, yet so much higher in nutrients than butter.
 If you can’t taste the difference, why choose butter over the avocado?
 Take a leap of faith and give it a shot.
 You’ll be glad you did.

 - Just like normal brownies, don’t overmix the batter.
-I know you want to get every lump out, but refrain and just let them be.
+I know you want to get every lump out, but just let them be.
 It will work itself out in the oven.

 - If you want the brownie to be more cake-like, add another egg to the recipe.
 I prefer the fudgy brownies. 💕